Skip to content

 5. Value or Source: <Specify the value or how to obtain the value.
 Examples: "user input", "from previous step", "hardcoded value 'main'", "value of variable X">

 6. Describe Expected Outcome (Optional but Recommended): Briefly describe the expected result or outcome after the tool is successfully executed.
-For example, "Outcome: A new branch will be created and set as active."
+For example, "Outcome: The Agent will display the file content to the user."

 7. Add Conversation Starters: Include example conversation starters that users can use to trigger this functionality.